panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 type: post
 ---

 Functions are the small pieces of logic that together form applications.
-If you write applications in TypeScript, knowing function types is a must.
+If you write applications in TypeScript, understanding function types is a must.

-This guide covers everything you need to know to start using TypeScript function types.
+This guide covers everything you need to know to get started with TypeScript function types.

 <TableOfContents maxLevel={1} />